selfcommunity/developers-doc/docs/apireference/v2/event/hide_a_specific_event.md

 title: Hide a Specific Event
 ---

-This endpoint hides the [Event](/docs/apireference/v2/schemas/event) for the logged user.
-The event must be in show state
+This endpoint hides the contents in the feed relative to this event for the logged user.
+The event must have `show_on_feed = true` for the current user.

 :::info

-This operation requires authentication.
+This operation requires being subscribed to the event.

 :::

 ## HTTP Request